 Experience organising a similar residential program or camp is desirable.

-Time commitment: Residential tutors are required to attend Tutor Camp (29/11/19 – 1/12/19), Welfare training, and Team meetings before the program.
+Time commitment: Residential tutors are required to attend training as specified in the position descriptions in addition to Tutor Training.
 Residential Tutors are required to stay on campus with the residential students at St Hilda’s College.
-The Residential Program begins on Sunday (5/1/2020) and concludes the evening of Friday (17/1/2020).
+The Residential Program begins on Sunday (10/1/2021) and concludes the evening of Friday (22/1/2021).
 Some tutors will be required to stay for one night on the middle weekend.

-The Activities Team consists of six people who will organise and run activities and workshops during the program.
+The Events Team (formally Activities Team) consists of 8-10 people who will organise and run activities and workshops during the program.
 You are the custodians of fun at VCESS.
 Duties will include planning, organisation, set up, clean up and promotion of activities and other fun things.
 Applicants should be comfortable working in a team environment.

 The Coordinator of this team will be responsible for managing the team and ensuring that all activities are prepared before the beginning of the Program and run smoothly during.
 Applicants should be responsible and have experience in leadership roles.

-Time Commitment: Members of the Activities Team are required to be available before and during the two weeks to set up and run all activities.
-Members of the Activities Team are required to attend Tutor Camp (29/11/19 – 1/12/19) and other meetings and training as required.
+Time Commitment: Members of the Events Team are required to be available before and during the two weeks to set up and run all activities.
+Events Team members are required to attend training as specified in the position descriptions in addition to Tutor Training.

 The Welfare Team ensures the well-being of both students and tutors during the program, with a particular focus on mental well-being.
 They are responsible for facilitating an inclusive, supportive and safe environment for all VCESS participants.
 This includes ensuring the program is accessible and appropriate for those of different genders, sexualities, abilities and social backgrounds.